Mehwish-riaz/weekly-habit-tracker/ANSWERS.md

 ## 4. AI Usage

-This project was developed with assistance from OpenCode (Claude) as a collaborative development tool rather than the primary builder.
+This project was developed with assistance from OpenCode  as a collaborative development tool rather than the primary builder.

 **Where AI was used:**